thuliteio/doks-gh-pages/README.md

 3. Go to the __Settings__ tab of your GitHub repo, and next to the __Pages__ section.
 Select branch `gh-pages` and click __Save__.

-4. Copy the __Your site is published at__ URL and paste it as `baseurl` in `./config/production/config.toml`.
+4. Copy the __Your site is published at__ URL and paste it as `baseurl` in `./config/production/hugo.toml`.

-5. Set `canonifyURLs = true` in `./config/production/config.toml`.
+5. Set `canonifyURLs = true` in `./config/production/hugo.toml`.

 6. Push the changes to GitHub and wait for the action to finish succesfully (after approximately 30 seconds).

 7. That's it.
 After a minute or so, you site is avaliable at the __Your site is published at__ URL.

-Now, after every push to the master branch, your site will be updated — automatically.
+Now, after every push to the main branch, your site will be updated — automatically.